 Trauma-Informed Care Code of Conduct

-Voices for Children is proud to adhere to the Trauma-Informed Care Code of Conduct.
+Voices for Children adheres to the Trauma-Informed Care Code of Conduct.
 In alignment with LiveWell San Diego, these guidelines were facilitated by the Clinton Health Matters Initiative and were developed by young adults in San Diego's foster care system.
 It is a statement of their expectations about how children, youth, and families should be treated by government agencies and communities of support who interact with them.

 A safe and open-minded place where I feel welcome